A Guide to Benefits if you Care for a Disabled Child

 Contact can help you will any questions you have about benefits for a disabled child.
 Your local Citizens Advice may be able to help fill in forms, or there may be a local disabled persons’ or carers’ organisation which can help.
 You can search for a local advice organisation on Advice Local.
 Scope may also be able to help you find organisations local to you who can help with claim forms.

-More about PIP is available here, or if you are in Northern Ireland here.
+More about PIP is available here.

 Child Benefit